 Whenever you perform any exercise, you may experience soreness the day after in the muscles that you worked, especially if you worked your muscles hard enough.
 That soreness is called delayed onset muscle soreness (DOMS).

-The pain may start to appear a couple of hours after the exercise, may peak after 48 hours and
+The pain may start to appear a couple of hours after the exercise, may peak after 48 hours and depending on the intensity of the exercise, may take up to 7 days to go away completely.

 DOMS are what I call good pain, like a badge of honor.
 Contrary to popular belief DOMS don't just happen to newbies, they can also happen to experienced lifters and bodybuilders.